 A "Delayed Opening" means that schools will open one hour later than normal.
 School dismissal will be at the regular time.
 Students must report to their normal bus stop one hour later than usual.
 Upon arrival at school, students should report directly to homeroom.
 This option has been created in recognition of the fact that on certain days, traveling to school can be much improved with another hour of daylight, another hour of road treatment, and diminished commuter traffic.
 "No School" and "Delayed Opening" Announcements will be broadcast over Channel 4 (WBZ), Channel 5 (WCVB), Channel 7 (WHDH).
 Announcements will be made by the local superintendent for elementary schools only.
 Announcements for Masconomet will be made by the regional superintendent and designated as Masconomet Regional School District.
-You may also call the School at (978) 887-2323 and select OPTION 9 for an update on cancellations and delays.
 During stormy or extremely cold weather, parents are urged to exercise their own judgment in sending children to school.
 Such notifications will be posted on the school website (www.masconomet.org).
-The school uses a six-day rotating schedule (A-day through F-day).
-When school is cancelled, the rotation will skip the day(s) cancelled, i.e. if school is cancelled for C-day, the next day school is open will be a D-day school year is not completed by June 30, extra days will be made up during the April vacation.
+The school uses a six-day rotating schedule (Aday through F-day).
+When school is cancelled, the rotation will skip the day(s) cancelled, i.e. if school is cancelled for C-day, the next day school is open will be a D-day..